arpitbbhayani/articles/blogs/fsm.md

 Using a Fibonacci generator is memory-efficient as now we need not compute a lot of Fibonacci numbers and hold them in memory, in a list, rather the requesting process could ask for as many values as it needs and the generator would keep on yielding values one by one.

 ## Coroutines
 Coroutines, just like generators, are resumable functions but instead of generating values, they consume values on the fly.
 The working of it is very similar to the generator and again the `yield` statement is where the magic happens.
-When a coroutine is paused at the `yield` statement, we could send the value it using `send` function and the value could be used using assignment operator `=` on `yield` as shown below
+When a coroutine is paused at the `yield` statement, we could send the value it using `send` function and the value could be used using the assignment operator `=` on `yield` as shown below

 ```py
 def grep(substr):